Guidelines for Judges

 3. Make sure that you correctly give the names of the debaters whom are you evaluating.
 There may be some debaters whose names are not on the schedule but who have been added when they joined the class late.

-5. The two most important categories are (A) and (C).
+5. The two most important categories of evaluation are (A) and (C).

 1. When you justify your point assignment for (A), state exactly the reason (or reasons) given by the debater.
 You can say something like “X gave a clear reason for her side, using the Principle of Respect for Persons and saying that stores that advertise liquidation sales when the prices of the goods inside at not at a liquidation price are misleading customers and so are violating the Principle of Respect for Persons.
 Do not simply say “X gave a clear reason for her position.”
 Such a comment does not justify your point assignment.

 2. When you justify the point assignment for ( C ) pay particular attention to whether the debater connected his/her reason to some moral principle or at least to a general principle that is relevant to his/her side.
 For example, X showed knowledge of the topic by connecting her claim that private goods ought to rank higher in value than public goods because people have to work harder to get them.
 And she pointed that it is reasonable to place more value on what is hard to achieve than what is easier to achieve.
 On the other hand, if X only made the first claim but not the second about what it is reasonable for a person to value, then indicate that there was some lack of knowledge insofar as the debater did not show how her reason related to a more general moral or rational principle.

 3. If the student’s reason is not clear, then say exactly why it is not clear.
 For example, a judge might say that X’s reason only shows that public goods fall behind private goods in production but not whether they ought to fall behind or be less valued.